yairm210/Unciv/docs/Developers/Project-structure-and-major-classes.md

 First off, let's clarify: When we say "The Game", we mean the *state* of the game (what turn it is, who the players are, what each one has etc) and not the *UI* of the game.

-That is, The Game is the *currently played* game, not *Unciv*.
+That is, The Game is the *currently playe*_ game, not *Unciv*.

 The game contains three major parts:

 -   The list of the players, or civilizations - `List<CivilizationInfo>`
 -   The map upon which the game is played - `TileMap`
 -   The ruleset by which the game is played - `RuleSet`.
 This includes what technologies, buildings, units etc. are available, and IS NOT serialized and deserialized, but comes straight from the game files - more on that later.
 -   Parameters unique to this game - difficulty, game speed, victory conditions, etc.

 When we save the game, or load the game, we're actually serializing and deserializing this class, which means that the this class is the root of the entire game state.